 The spectators were loud, and the forest was howling with mad fans baying for blood and to catch a glimpse of the big internationals slaying their trails.
 It’s a real spectacle to spectate in an EWS race, and the whole concept is exciting to watch unfold.
 With a new appreciation for how tough and crazy fast the top riders are, we eagerly await round two in Ireland, 8 weeks time.

-Check out the official Enduro World Series site for the course preview, and full results.
+official Enduro World Series site for the course preview, and full results.

 The mad Frenchman, Cedric Gracia.
 Tunes cranking in his ears, and clearly loving it as he heads off for a bloody big day at work.